gerep/gerep.github.io/now.md

 Practioner of the Stoic philosophy.

-I have finished the course [Data Science Math Skills](https://www.coursera.org/learn/datasciencemathskills/) and it was reaççy helpful but it demands practice, like everything else.
+I have finished the course [Data Science Math Skills](https://www.coursera.org/learn/datasciencemathskills/) and it was really helpful but it demands practice, like everything else.
 With that, I can restart the course [Machine Learning](https://www.coursera.org/learn/machine-learning).

 Small talk easily bores me the way it never did, which is a good thing.